-- 1. You must complete all assignments to receive credit for this course. - 2.
-Attendance.
-You should take attendance in this course very seriously, as class discussions cannot be replicated.
+- 1. You must complete all assignments to receive credit for this course. - Attendance.
+Attendance counts in this course, as class discussions cannot be replicated.
 If you miss class, you are also missing that day's lesson and the insights of your peers.
-Please note that since this class meets on a block schedule, absences are counted in terms of periods missed, not classes.
-This means that missing class on Tuesdays counts as two absences.
+Please note that since this class meets on a block schedule, absences are counted in terms of periods missed, not days.
+This means that missing class on Tuesdays counts as twoabsences.

-That being said, all students may be absent up to THREE (3) periods during the semester without repercussions.
+With that said, all students may be absent up to THREE (3) periods during the semester without penalty.
 However, if you miss more than SIX (6) periods during the term, you will automatically fail the entire course.
-This policy includes excused and unexcused absences.
+As a result, you should always come to class, barring the following:

-As a result, you should always come to class, barring illness or personal emergencies.
-Exempt from this policy are only those absences involving official university-sponsored events, such as athletics (see Twelve-Day Rule below), band, and debate; as well as religious holidays and extenuating circumstances like military duty and court-mandated responsibilities.
+Absences involving official university-sponsored events, such as athletics (see Twelve-Day Rule below), band, and debate; religious holidays, military duty, and court-mandated responsibilities.
+For these absences, please provide appropriate documentation for the absence ahead of time, to arrange potential make-up work.